 FILTER function is great and all, but sometimes it can be too much.
 Keeping track of all arguments, delimiters, nested functions and whatnot can be extremely confusing and time-consuming.

-Luckily, we have a better solution that transcends both Google Sheets FILTER function and their standard tool — Filter and Extract Data.
+Luckily, we have an ultimate solution that transcends both Google Sheets FILTER function and their standard tool.
+The add-on is called Filter and Extract Data.

-1. You won't have to think about operators for different conditionsjust pick the one from the list:
+- You won't have to think about operators for different conditions — just pick the human word from the list:

-2. Enter dates and time as you always do in spreadsheets — no more special functions:
+- Enter dates and time as you always do in spreadsheets — no more special MONTHS or HOUR functions:

 45 comments